conradhalling/jekyll-theme-chirpy/_posts/2024-06-01-otter-river-day-three.md

 ![North American Family Campers Association](nafca-brick-patio.png){: width="800" height="600" }_North American Family Campters Association brick patio_

-On the north side of the campground is located the Wilder McKenzie Nature Trail, which goes to Lake Dennison, a state park with another campground.
+The Wilder McKenzie Nature Trail, which starts between sites 55 and 56, is a two-mile hike to Lake Dennison, a state park with another campground.
+I walked about a quarter mile and turned back because I was not a prepared for hiking.

 ![Wilder McKenzie Nature Trail to Lake Dennison](wilder-mckenzie-nature-trail-to-lake-dennison.png){: width="600" height="800" }_Wilder McKenzie Nature Trail to Lake Dennison_

-In the very warm afternoon, I began striking camp, and at about 2:30 p.m. the AMC tour leader found me and told me the tour group had arrived at Group Site B. I finished packing, rode over to the group site, set up my tent, and joined the everyone for dinner and good conversation.
+I took a nap from 11:00 a.m. to 12:30 p.m.
+In the very warm afternoon, I began striking camp, and at about 3:00 p.m. the AMC tour leader found me and told me the tour group had arrived at Group Site B. I finished packing, rode over to the group site, set up my tent, and joined the everyone for dinner.

+Conversation included talking about black bears and the bear box at the group site (which we all used); when in the life of a tree does it sequester the most carbon (old trees have the highest rate, and if we stop cutting down old trees, we can avoid 1.5 degrees, although I think we’re beyond that point); new and existing bicycle trails and how long it takes to build one; bad drivers; nip bottles by the road; and advocacy groups like AMC, MassBike, and local advocates in various regions, cities, and towns in New England.

+Since I had trouble texting even via satellite, I walked to the parking lot where there was open sky for getting a satellite link.

+Everyone went to bed between 8:30 and 9:00 p.m.
+I got up at 2:45 a.m. to use the restroom.
+Vega was right overhead.
+Even here there was noticeable light pollution.
+The park buildings were lit brightly with indiscriminate floodlights.

+My phone drained its battery fairly quickly unless I put it into airplane mode.
+The battery on my watch had the same problem.
+I depleted one of my 10k power banks.

 For the fourth day of this tour, see
 [Otter River State Forest, Day Four]( {% link _posts/2024-06-02-otter-river-day-four.md %} ).